 You have a right and obligation to call offenses and sin what they are: sin.
-We refuse to condemn the sins against us, we are in effect calling them blessings and goodness.
+We refuse to condemn the sins against us; we are in effect calling them blessings and goodness.
 If you don’t call it wrong (condemn it), then you have no place to forgive, for how does one forgive the good done by another?
-Good is not forgiven, it is praised and thanksgivings are offered.
+Good is not forgiven, it is praised, and thanksgiving is offered.

 Avoiding a Root of Bitterness

 Unforgiveness results in bitterness.
 But forgiveness is the key that opens the pathway to grace.
-And grace is that thing which makes you into something that you cannot become on your own.
+And grace is that thing that makes you into something that you cannot become on your own.
 When your car is damaged by someone else, they typically have insurance that makes you whole again.
-But if they don’t you can call your insurance company and they will make you whole.
+But if they don’t, you can call your insurance company, and they will make you whole.